gitlabhq/omnibus-gitlab/doc/development/new-software-definition.md

 software, how to compile it and install it to the required folder.
 This part of the project is run when we build the Omnibus package for GitLab.

-When adding a component that should be fetched from git the clone address of the repositories of the local mirror and upstream should be added to `/.custom_sources.yml`.
+When adding a component that should be fetched from Git the clone address of the repositories of the local mirror and upstream should be added to `/.custom_sources.yml`.